zwollerob/pimatic-smartmeter/README.md

 Configuration
 -------------
-The only configuration you can do currently is what serialport to use.
+You can configure what serialport to use, and the serialport settings.
 You do this in the plugin section, as you can see in the installation section.